Book of Cerne: The Gospel of Matthew Miniature on folio 2v

 Within the top roundel of this miniature the Evangelist is shown with his right hand in a gesture of benediction with his two index fingers pointing to his Gospel book that he holds in his left hand.
 His tetramorph beast symbol within the arch consists of a full-figure frontal standing angel.
-The capitals or column heads from which the arches spring consisting of simple double rings or cusps, and the columns rest on two stepped bases.
-This miniature is artistically more elaborate that the other three illuminations, thus emphasizing its important status as first Gospel book.
-This elaboration includes the additional architectural elements (bases) as well as the inclusion of Celtic/Irish Ultimate La Tène trumpet-spiral and pelta infill designs or motifis in the spandrels.
+The capitals or column heads from which the arches spring consist of simple double rings or cusps, and the columns rest on two stepped bases.
+This miniature is artistically more elaborate than the other three illuminations, thus emphasizing its important status as the first Gospel book.
+This elaboration includes the additional architectural elements (bases) as well as the inclusion of Celtic/Irish Ultimate La Tène trumpet-spiral and pelta infill designs or motifs in the spandrels.
 The Latin inscriptions for this miniature read: top "+ HIC MATHEVS IN HUMANITATE” (“Here Matthew is in his human form”), and bottom “+ HIC MATHEVS IN ANGELICA ASSPECTV VIDETVR” (“Here Matthew is seen in his angelic aspect”).

 The Gospel of Mark Miniature on Folio 12v

-Within the top roundel of this miniature the Evangelist is depicted with his right hand in a gesture of benediction with his two index fingers pointing to his Gospel book he holds in his left hand.
+Within the top roundel of this miniature the Evangelist is depicted with his right hand in a gesture of benediction with his two index fingers pointing to his Gospel book which he holds in his left hand.
 Below, his beast symbol within the arch consists of a full-figure, three-quarter profile figure of a winged lion that stands on its hind legs.
 The capitals from which the arches spring consist of single tablet capitals topped by floral buds.
-In addition to the arches, a pointed floral leaf-shaped bud with two shoots that also spring from these two capitals.
+In addition to the arches is a pointed floral leaf-shaped bud with two shoots that also spring from these two capitals.
 The flanking two columns rest on the floor or ground, lacking bases.
 The Latin inscriptions for this miniature read: top "+ HIC MARCVS IN HUMANITATE" ("Here Mark is in his human form"), and bottom "+ HIC MARCVS IMAGINEM TENET LEONIS" ("Here Mark has the image of a lion").

 The Gospel of Luke Miniature on folio 21v

 Within the top roundel the Evangelist is shown holding a stylus in his right hand and an open Gospel book he holds in his left hand.
 His beast symbol within the arch consists of a full-figure, three-quarter profile figure of a winged horned calf/ox standing on its hind hooves.
-The hindquarters of this beast symbol appears to have been borrowed or copied from elsewhere, and the upper half of the calf was influenced by either a Carolingian or Mediterranean exemplar or model, thereby creating a hybrid image.
+The hindquarters of this beast symbol appear to have been borrowed or copied from elsewhere, and the upper half of the calf was influenced by either a Carolingian or Mediterranean exemplar or model, thereby creating a hybrid image.
 The capitals from which the arches spring consist of simple double tablet capitals painted in reddish brown and blue.
 Here again, the flanking columns rest directly on the floor or ground lacking bases.
 The Latin inscriptions for this miniature read: top = “+ HIC LUCAS IN HUMANITATE” (“Here Luke is in his human form”), and bottom “+ HIC LVCAS FORMAM ACCEPIT VITULI” (“Here Luke has taken the shape of a calf”).